PengjuZ/PanSVScope/README.md

 | `--help` | Show help message |

 At least one genotyping tool must be enabled.
 The final merged VCF is written as `{workdir}/{id}/{id}.vcf.gz`.

+**Resume support:** By default, if a tool's output VCF already exists and passes a validity check (non‑empty, valid gzip stream, and contains a VCF header), that tool is **skipped** on subsequent runs.
+This is useful when a run is interrupted — for example, due to out‑of‑memory failures on high‑depth data — and you want to avoid recomputing tools that already finished.
+The merge step runs only when **all enabled tools** have produced valid outputs; if any enabled tool is missing or invalid, the merge is skipped and a message is printed.
+Re‑running the same command will only re‑execute the failed tool(s).
+Use `--force` to disable resume behaviour and rerun every enabled tool from scratch.

 ### `PanSVScope svmer`